wp-plugins/coolclock/readme.txt

 == Screenshots ==

 1. Example analog clock in sidebar.
+The background logo is added with the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).

 2. Widget settings.
+The background options are availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/).

 == Upgrade Notice ==